Scherersville, Pennsylvania

 Scherersville is an unincorporated community in Lehigh County, Pennsylvania.
 It is located on Jordan Creek, mainly in South Whitehall Township and also in Whitehall Township.
-Schereresville is part of the Lehigh Valley, which has a population of 861,899 and is the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Schereresville is part of the Lehigh Valley, which has a population of 861,899 and is the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 It is located on Mauch Chunk Road, just north of the 15th Street exit of U.S. Route 22.
-The Whitehall portion is located in the Fullerton CDP, which includes the entire southern portion of the township.
-The village is split between the Allentown and Whitehall post offices, with the zip codes of 18104 and 18052, respectively.
+The Whitehall portion is located in Fullerton, which includes the entire southern portion of the township.
+The village is split between the Allentown and Whitehall Township post offices, with the Zip Codes of 18104 and 18052, respectively.

-Public education
+Education

 South Whitehall students are served by Parkland School District, while Whitehall students are served by Whitehall-Coplay School District.